learn-co-students/chicago-web-091420/intro-siniatra-mvc/lesson.md

 end
 ```

-and view, looks a lot like new
+and view, looks a lot like new but we can prepopulate the values so the user can see what the current data looks like

 ```ruby
 # edit.erb